Our Partnership So Far

-Enabling these individuals to pivot their career within the bank has been
+Enabling these individuals to pivot their careers within the bank has been

 a life-changing experience for them and demonstrated retention value to Citi.
 There

-was heightened diversity on the cohort, too – 9 of the 12-person cohort were women.
+was heightened diversity in the cohort, too – 75% of the cohort were women.

-Since then, Citi have hired 23 of our_nologists onto site in London.
+Since then, Citi has hired our_nologists at their site in London.
 We aim

 to successfully transition them into permanent roles at the bank, with our full